 According to the code provision A.2.1 of the CG Code, the roles of chairman and chief executive should be separate and should not be performed by the same individual.
-During the year ended 31st December, 2020, there have been no Chairman in the Company.
-Mr. Ho Hon Chung, Ivan ("Mr. Ho") and Mr. Choy Kai Sing ("Mr. Choy") acted as Acting Chief Executive Officer and Chief Financial Officer of the Company respectively.
-Mr. Ho is responsible for all day-to-day corporate management matters and Mr. Choy is responsible for corporate financial matters.
-In June 2020, Mr. Choy resigned as the Chief Financial Officer and Mr. Cheung Hoi Kin ("Mr. Cheung"), Director of Strategy and Development Department of the Group, has been appointed as Chief Financial Officer and is responsible for corporate financial matters in place of Mr. Choy.
-Since there is no Chairman in the Company during the year ended 31st December, 2020, there was no meeting held between the Chairman and the Independent Non-executive Directors without the presence of other Directors and the Company did not comply with the code provision A.2.7 of the CG Code.
+During the year ended 31st December, 2021, there have been no Chairman in the Company.
+Mr. Ho Hon Chung, Ivan, Mr. Fung Pak Kei and Mr. Cheung Hoi Kin acted as Acting Chief Executive Officer, Chief Operating Officer and Chief Financial Officer of the Company respectively.
+Mr. Ho Hon Chung, Ivan and Mr. Fung Pak Kei are responsible for all day-to-day corporate management matters and Mr. Cheung Hoi Kin is responsible for corporate financial matters.
+Since there is no Chairman in the Company during the year ended 31st December, 2021, there was no meeting held between the Chairman and the Independent Non-executive Directors without the presence of other Directors and the Company did not comply with the code provision A.2.7 of the CG Code.

 According to the code provision E.1.2 of the CG Code, the chairman of the Board should attend the annual general meeting and invite the chairmen of the Audit, Nomination and Remuneration Committees to answer the questions at the general meeting.
-Since there was no Chairman in the Company during the year ended 31st December, 2020, the Company did not comply with code provision E.1.2 of the CG Code.
+Since there was no Chairman in the Company during the year ended 31st December, 2021, the Company did not comply with code provision E.1.2 of the CG Code.